N-Step Main module

 The third output fires at the beginning of the first step in a series of contiguously on steps.

 The fourth output is high for the duration of any contiguously on steps.
+So if all the steps are on this output will be high all the time.

-This gives you a range of options for controlling envelope generators, clocking other sequencers and also the built-in sample and hold functionality described shortly.
+These give you a range of options for controlling envelope generators, clocking other sequencers and also the built-in sample and hold functionality described shortly.

 The waveform image above shows the outputs when TEMPO is set at the default 120 BPM and the LENGTH knob is at the default 22 ms. If we adjust the LENGTH knob to the minimum 1 ms setting the following happens…